Agent Harnesses

 What Is a Harness?

-An agent harness is the runtime orchestration layer that wraps a core reasoning loop and coordinates:
+The runtime orchestration layer that wraps a reasoning loop and coordinates:

 - Tool execution — file editing, bash, web search, MCP servers